whoissava/Glance-X-n8n/README.md

 ![image](https://github.com/user-attachments/assets/bfa3df5f-60c3-4a60-9911-f560cf4f448f)

-1. Download the serverstats [`serverstats.json`](https://github.com/whoissava/Glance-X-n8n/blob/main/serverstats.json)file
+1. Download the
+[`serverstats.json`](https://github.com/whoissava/Glance-X-n8n/blob/main/serverstats.json)file
 2. In your n8n dashboard, go to Workflows → Import From File
 3. Upload the downloaded JSON file
-4. Configure your ip in the HTTP Request node
-5. Add .Yaml Config to Glance
+4. Add .Yaml Config to Glance

 P.s.
 To allow n8n running in Docker to see the host machine's processes, you need to grant appropriate permissions to the Docker container.